May Nivar

 May Nivar is an American politician who is the elected member of the Virginia House of Delegates for the 57th District.
-She will take office as a part of the 164th Virginia General Assembly on January 14, 2026.
+She took office as a member of the 164th Virginia General Assembly on January 14, 2026.
 She won election on November 4, 2025, defeating Republican incumbent David Owen.

 Early life and education

 Nivar was born in Philadelphia, Pennsylvania, to immigrant parents from China.
 She met her husband, Carlos, while working at a supermarket to help pay for college.
 She has three children.
 Nivar graduated from New York University with a degree in journalism.
 Nivar has lived in Richmond for 20 years, and has worked for corporations, including Altria.

 Earlier political career

 Nivar was appointed to the Virginia Asian Advisory Board by Governor Terry McAuliffe, where she served as vice chair and as chair.

 Virginia House of Delegates

 In her 2025 election, her campaign priorities were the economy, public schools, abortion and contraception access, expanding access to healthcare, safe communities, equal protection for minorities, and opposing climate change.